 We struggle day-to-day with the traffic, the humidity, the maddening mañana approach to everything in this part of the world.

 Just as we struggled in ways in Ireland and in Paris, too… just as we’d struggle in ways we probably couldn’t predict living anywhere in the world.

 When Lief wondered aloud the other morning what we’re doing here, I don’t think he was questioning the sense of Panama.
 I think, perhaps, he was questioning the ride… the journey… our personal road to Ithaca…

 The road to Ithaca isn’t smooth or well-paved, at least not in our experience.
-But, after more than three-and-a-half decades journeying along it, I find myself stopping more and more often to reflect on its twists and turns… which I increasingly see as blessings rather than bothers.
+But, after more than three-and-a-half decades journeying along it, I find myself stopping more often to reflect on its twists and turns… which I increasingly see as blessings rather than bothers.

 How much longer will we make our base in Panama?
 Who could say.
 Where to from here?
 Who knows.
 Our ultimate destination?
-We couldn’t tell you with certainty.
+We couldn’t tell you.

 Our Ithaca beckons still from the far horizon.
 We tire now and then, we question our situation, our options, our choices, but we continue on the journey, down our path, happy, in truth, that we don’t know where it leads.